Centre for Information Technologies

 Principles of cybersecurity

 The virtual environment is full of pitfalls in the form of computer viruses and hackers, who usually want to steal personal data or get money from you.
 Because of this, it’s important to have at least basic knowledge in the area of cybersecurity, which you can gain for example in the online course Kyberkompas, designed by experts from CSIRT-MU, and which is available for free.
 We strongly recommend taking this course so that you avoid all future dangers that you may come across during your studies.
 High risks occur even during normal, routine activities such as reading e-mails.

 What is the IS and how to use it?

-The is the basic tool for the administration of studies for every component of MU.
+The Information System MU (hereinafter referred to as IS MU) is the basic tool for the administration of studies for every component of MU.
 It is in the IS MU that courses are listed and described, here is where students register for them, where study results are registered, where communication with students occurs, etc. The IS MU also offers other services, e.g. e-learning (see below), discussion forums, and many others besides.

 It’s assumed that teachers themselves carry out the regular administration of their courses, so getting acquainted with the IS MU is essential.
 Only in rare cases, such as with external teachers, might the data be entered into the IS MU by the departmental secretary or some other person, based on documents provided by the teacher.

 Passwords for the IS MU are obtained by each new employee upon arrival, together with their so-called university identification number (UIN – it serves to identify every employee and student).
 The main password is the so-called primary password, for gaining access to the Personal Administration of the IS MU (i.e. to its authenticated, non-public part).